Online Metal Glossary

 Flattened wire that has been slit to obtain square edges.

-see "Wire, Cold-Heading."
+See "Wire, Cold-Heading."

 The relative ease with which various alloys may be formed by rolling, extruding, forging, etc.